NSDrowned/shapes-grid-test/README.md

 # Shapes Grid

 Responsive React application that lists items from the provided shapes.json file.
 The items listed can be filtered by shape and color.
 The selected filters should be reflected in the grid title.
-State managed with Redux Toolkit.
+State managed with Redux Toolkit and styles using Styled Components.

 ## Installation